-Proctorio is an online exam proctoring and security tool.
-It is available for use in Canvas courses.
+Proctorio is an online exam proctoring and security tool, available for use in Canvas courses at MiraCosta through December 2020.
 Proctorio requires both instructors and students to access Canvas using the Google Chrome browser with an extension installed.
 It works with Canvas Quizzes but not New Quizzes.
 Its primary features are:

 - Locking down the student’s computer when tests are being taken in Canvas so that the student must stay in Canvas and is unable to switch to other websites or programs.